-One of the main dishes we have at almost EVERY Mexican family get-togethers is our famous chicken tacos.
+One of the main dishes we serve at almost EVERY Mexican family get-together is our famous chicken tacos.
+They are crispy, flavorful, and ready in only 30 minutes!

 - Fast and Flavorful.
 Get dinner on the table in under 30 minutes!
 Chicken tacos are a lifesaver for busy weeknights.